perfectyayra/RSVD-CUR-decomposition/README.md

 The code rsvd_cur_deim.m is a matlab implementation of a RSVD-CUR decomposition algorithm based on discrete empirical interpolation method.
 For more information about how this algorithm works please see https://arxiv.org/abs/2204.02113

+The various Exp files are named according to the experiment numbers in the paper.
+All necessary functions to reproduced the experiments are made available. the rsvd.m, deim.m, qdeim.m, smin.m

 ## Data sets
-mfeat-fou, mfeat-kar, and mfeat-pix are the data sets used in Exp 4.3 ann-train.data and ann-test.data are the data sets used in Exp 4.4
+mfeat-fou, mfeat-kar, and mfeat-pix are the data sets used in Exp 4.3.

+ann-train.data and ann-test.data are the data sets used in Exp 4.4.